 - OnePlus 7: 6GB/8GB RAM, 128GB/256GB storage

-Despite both running on the Qualcomm Snapdragon 855 platform, the OnePlus 7 Pro comes in a choice of 6GB, 8GB and 12GB RAM, with 128GB or 256GB storage, depending on the model.
+Despite both running on Qualcomm Snapdragon 855, the OnePlus 7 Pro comes with a choice of 6GB, 8GB or 12GB RAM, and 128GB or 256GB storage, depending on the model.

 The OnePlus 7 has a choice of 6GB of RAM and 128GB storage or 8GB of RAM and 256GB of storage.
-Neither the Pro or standard model offer microSD.
+Neither the Pro nor standard model offer microSD.

-Both the OnePlus 7 Pro and OnePlus 7 come with Dolby Atmos dual speakers.
+Both the OnePlus 7 Pro and OnePlus 7 come with Dolby Atmos speakers - and they offer great sound.

 - OnePlus 7: From £499